-Where to Find a Good Hot Chocolate in Montreal: our suggestions
+The Best Hot Chocolate in Montreal: Our suggestions

-In collaboration with Cacao Barry, we have finally tackled the topic of where to find quality hot chocolate in Montreal.
-Cacao Barry is a French chocolate company who have been developing their expertise in the field of chocolate production for over 170 years.
-This company offers some of the most refined and high quality chocolate in the world.
-Thanks to their close work with both cocoa farmers and chefs around the globe, Cacao Barry offers a wide range of amazing cocoa products, baking chocolates, specialty dried fruit products and chocolate from exclusive small-scale plantations, as well as a whole host of delicious chocolate-based recipes.
+In collaboration with Cacao Barry, we took a hard look at the issue of hot chocolate in Montreal.
+Cacao Barry is a chocolate company that has been developing expertise in cocoa and chocolate around the world for over 170 years.
+Cacao Barry is a high-end French company that offers some of the most delicate and refined chocolate in the world!
+Working with cacao producers and chefs around the world, Cacao Barry offers a wide range of cacao products, couverture chocolates, dried fruit products, chocolate from exclusive plantations, and luscious chocolate recipes.

-Finally, here is our list of the best spots to grab a hot chocolate in Montreal:
+Here is our list of some of the best places to have a hot chocolate this winter:

 Hof Kelsten